 Big Daddy – Welcome To The Jungle (Guns N’ Roses)

 Slash in a Hawaiian shirt is an off-putting image, but after you hear this exotica version of Guns N’ Roses’ Welcome To The Jungle by cover artists Big Daddy, it’ll be burned into your memory.
 The track takes all the concrete out of the jungle, cribbing heavily from the Tokens’ The Lion Sleeps Tonight.
-That said, the use of Axl Rose’s dirty street kid lyrics with the ridiculous background music makes this one hard not to snicker at, even if it does feel like rock’n’roll blasphemy.
+That said, the use of Axl Rose’s dirty street kid lyrics with the ridiculous background music makes this one hard not to giggle at, even if it does feel like rock’n’roll blasphemy.

 Tori Amos – Raining Blood (Slayer)